Colleges to Become a Doula: Info on How to Choose

 How to Select a Doula School

+A doula trainee will learn to offer physical and emotional support to a pregnant woman and her family before, during and after childbirth.
 A few colleges offer doula certificate training programs for individuals interested in entering the supportive role.
-Students wishing to begin the practice may find a 2-day workshop provides the necessary education and knowledge to assist a new mother with delivery, infant support and postpartum expectations.
+Students wishing to begin the practice may also find 2-day workshops, which provide the necessary education and knowledge to assist a new mother with delivery, infant support and postpartum expectations.
 These programs may include practical experience in a volunteer capacity at an affiliated hospital or clinic.

 Certificates for Birth or Labor Doulas